-On Amazon, you can not only sell your products — the platform also takes care of storage, packing, and shipping for you.
+On Amazon, you can not only sell your products — but the platform also takes care of storage, packing, and shipping for you.
 It also has exceptionally high traffic since millions of people visit the site every month.
 At the same time, high competition is typical for this platform, thus, it’s quite hard to create a strong brand image while selling on Amazon.

-No matter what kind of print-on-demand business you have or are about to start, there are plenty of ready-to-go solutions.
+No matter what kind of print-on-demand business you have, or are about to start, there are plenty of ready-to-go solutions.